.

 This is in accordance with the mention in Billboard magazine of July 1953 were it says that Laszlo Halasz was in Venice to make opera recordings for Remington.
 So the recording was made in the summer of that year.

-In 1955 Dutch opera critic Leo Riemens reviewed this recording and compared it to the Decca LXT 2735-37 from 1952 in the Dutch monthly record magazine "Luister...".
+In 1955 Dutch opera critic Leo Riemens reviewed this recording and compared it to the Decca LXT 2735-37 from 1952 in Dutch monthly record magazine "Luister...".
 He concluded that the Remington AIDA was as good as the Decca (London) recording:

 "Surprising is how the voices, with this "Musirama" hi-fi recording system, remain separated.
 In Verdi's most complicated ensemble every voice can be followed individually."

 "Remington best conductor and recording.
 Decca the best Aida and sound direction.
 Remington the best Amneris and Amonasro.
 Decca a somewhat better Radames.
 Both equally good basses.
-Even without considering the price categories a real surprising result."- Leo Riemens - "Luister...", February, 1955.
+Even without considering the price categories a real surprising result."- Leo Riemens in "Luister...", February, 1955.

 R-199-200/3